divvun/DivvunPublicTenders/WebDict.md

     * paradigm generation (**new**)
     * speech synthesis (**new**)
     * corpus searches (**existing**)
+* should use the REST/GraphQL interface for searching and looking up dictionary content

 More specifically, the web app should be developed as a modern web app adhering to the following: